halogenjs/model/Readme.md

 ### About push and pull more generally

-In the Hyperbone world, when you want to gather data from a user, you can bind a particular input to a particular model attribute like you would with Backbone.
+In the Halogen world, when you want to gather data from a user, you can bind a particular input to a particular model attribute like you would with Backbone.
 And that's fine.

-But Hyperbone adds the ability to bind entire forms to Commands.
+But Halogen adds the ability to bind entire forms to Commands.
 These commands may need seralising and sending to a server, or maybe they'll just be dealt with by your own application.
 Doesn't really matter.
 They're just commands, operations that will change your resource in some way, either locally or remotely.

 But Commands don't interact with the parent model by default.
 They're isolated.
 The reason the .push() and .pull() methods exist is so that you can slowly build up your model using various commands, pushing their properties into your model and then have another command pull all the data it needs from the model ready for submitting to the server.